-Interfacing is not the only type of non-woven material that can be used, in one of my mask designs I have used also cotton batting as an extra layer with good results.
+Interfacing is not the only type of non-woven material that can be used, in one of the mask designs I have used also cotton batting as an extra layer with good results.

-Yes lightweight fusible interfacing is good for face masks and this is what I used when I started making masks for my own use.
-Later, I have received comments that the heat activated glue is an extra chemical that you might not want near your face; that is absolutely correct and I should have thought of it myself.
+Yes, lightweight fusible interfacing is good for face masks and this is what I used when I started making masks for my own use.
+Later, I received comments that the heat-activated glue is an extra chemical that you might not want near your face; that is absolutely correct and I should have thought of it myself.
 The glue can easily be eliminated without penalty by using non-fusible interfacing.

 However Pellon representatives commented in a user group discussion on Facebook (which I have read, but I lost the link to it) that fusible interfacing has a long history of being used in masks and other apparel that touches the skin, like ski masks, and no harmful effects or allergies have been observed.
 And indeed I have not observed any adverse effects while wearing these masks.

-Yes, all non woven materials are very good for filtering small particles.
-There are not many non-woven materials, aide from interfacing, which can be washed and reused.
-Some masks have pockets for inserting single-use filters and in that case single use paper filters can be used and then discarded (similar with the ones used in vacuum cleaner bags).
-P prefer to use materials that can be washed and sanitized, like interfacing and cotton batting.
+Yes, all non-woven materials are very good for filtering small particles.
+There are not many non-woven materials, aside from interfacing, which can be washed and reused.
+Some masks have pockets for inserting single-use filters and in that case, single-use paper filters can be used and then discarded (similar to the ones used in vacuum cleaner bags).
+I prefer to use materials that can be washed and sanitized, like interfacing and cotton batting.